NatthapolDej/test/README.md

 The project uses historical daily price and volume data to construct monthly momentum, volatility, trend, market-risk, and liquidity features.
 Logistic regression, random forest, and histogram gradient boosting models are evaluated using chronological out-of-sample predictions and realistic transaction-cost assumptions.

-> This project is intended for research and educational purposes.
-It is not investment advice.

 ## Project objectives